Kelmscott

 Kelmscott has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects that may affect this region.
-Notable projects include Armadale Strategic Metropolitan Centre Redevelopment, Kelmscott District Centre Precinct Structure Plan, Kelmscott Senior High School Sports Hall and Arts Centre, West of Rail Precinct.
-The following list details those most likely to be relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 18 projects that are expected to impact the area.
+Notable projects include Armadale Strategic Metropolitan Centre Redevelopment, Kelmscott District Centre Precinct Structure Plan, Kelmscott Senior High School Sports Hall and Arts Centre, and West of Rail Precinct.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.